discordx-ts/discordx/docs/src/decorators/on.md

 # @On
-We can now declare methods that will be executed whenever a Discord event is triggered.
+We can declare methods that will be executed whenever a Discord event is triggered.

 Our methods must be decorated with the `@On(event: string)` or [@Once(event: string)](/decorators/once) decorator.